-Special Equipment: piping bag; card templates for cross-shaped headstones
+Special Equipment: piping bag; cross cookie cutter or card templates for cross-shaped headstones

 Graveyard Halloween Cupcakes Recipe

 - 1 H, 25 M